Co-Creation Lab | Fall 2025

 Co-Creation in Action: Building Solutions Together

-On September 9, Rally hosted our Co-Creation Lab at Orlando City Hall, bringing entrepreneurs, institutions, and community leaders together to accelerate social ventures and strengthen Central Florida.
+On September 9, Rally hosted our Co-Creation Lab at Orlando City Hall, bringing entrepreneurs, institutions, and community leaders together for a hands-on working session focused on strengthening real ventures and advancing community-driven solutions across Central Florida.

 As Central Florida’s civic innovation platform, Rally convenes changemakers, institutions, and neighborhoods to co-create, test, and scale solutions.
-Our vision is for Central Florida to be recognized as a global Living Lab — a place where challenges like housing, mobility, health, and sustainability are met with bold collaboration.
+Through our Living Lab approach, we design intentional spaces where community insight, institutional knowledge, and practical experience come together to help ideas move into action — across housing, mobility, health, workforce, and sustainability.

 What We Did